111 Industry Experts give their Best IT Career Advice

 Nigel Hickey; 3x vExpert, 2016 VMware EUC Champion, 2016 Veeam Vanguard, VCP5-DCV, VCP5-DT, nigelhickey.com

-“The best advice I could give to anyone looking to start an IT career in 2017 is to be educated.
+“The best advice I could give to anyone looking to start an IT career is to be educated.
 What I mean is, find that part of IT that is interesting to you and learn about it.
 If that’s reading, taking a class (online/offline), joining an IT Community (Spiceworks, VMware Technology Network, Meetups, etc.) and make friends!

 Also be aware that IT is an ever changing landscape that you must try to stay on top of.